 Garden style apartments are characterized by green space surrounding multiple smaller buildings, which are usually four floors or fewer.
 They’re usually surrounded by expansive lawns, trees, shrubbery, and other plants, making them a popular choice for families and pet owners.

-Since the buildings in a garden style apartment complex are usually small, they’re considered to be low-rise apartments.
+Since the buildings in a garden apartment complex are usually small, they’re considered to be low-rise apartments.
 They may also offer more privacy than their higher-density counterparts.

 And since they are built out instead of up, garden style apartments are most commonly found in suburban neighborhoods and more remote areas.